kfarrelly/final2/avoiding_common_attacks.md

  Adding a mint() function to the ERC721 from zeppelin for the owner of the contract which wasn't included.
 This was done via only calling the standard `_mint()` that is only internal.
 That way I didn't need to trust my own code to mint a new token, but instead rely only on the trusted zeppelin code.

+Note: There is a security problem with two packages in the dependecies.
+Those are from truffle unbox, and that is why they are there.
+I started the project with truffle unbox react, which I was using for 2 weeks and then when I uploaded a test on github, it showed that they were outdated and needed to be updated.
+I realized, everything was a year outdated and it all needed updating.
+Currently, if I update it, it breaks everything.
+So the security bug is staying until I can move to react 16, which I'm working on currently.